fry-guy/mister-ao486-command-line-tools-cli/games/ao486/dos_template_readme.txt

-Download this file, then place in this folder: https://gofile.io/d/ZDANyb
+Download this file, then place in this folder as "dos_template.vhd": https://gofile.io/d/ZDANyb